moveit124/L1J-en-moveit/docs/vps_documentation.md

 ### Starting the Server & Following Logs
 - Use alias (if configured in `.bashrc`): `start`
 - This runs `/usr/local/bin/start-lineage.sh` which executes `sudo systemctl start lineage.service && journalctl -f -u lineage.service --since "0 seconds ago"`
-- *(Note: Requires permissions to run the script, typically root or via sudo)*

 ### Viewing Server Console (Live Tail)
 - Use alias (if configured in `.bashrc`): `console`